piku235/JungiThemeBundle/Resources/doc/configuration.md

         # theme holder service id
         id: jungi_theme.holder.default

-        # whether to ignore the situation when the theme selector will don't match any theme for the request.
+        # whether to ignore the situation when the theme selector will not match any theme for the request.
         ignore_null_theme: true

     # theme selector configuration